“I hate my body!” Are you unhappy with your weight? Read this.

 Do you feel unhappy with your weight?
 Do you hate your body?
 Wish you could have someone else’s body?

 I know what it’s like to feel constantly unhappy with your weight, body and hate what you look like.
 If you’ve been trying to lose weight your whole life but got nowhere, then it’s time for a new approach (because my friend, that old strategy clearly isn’t working).

 If you’re reading this blog post, then you know that something needs to change.
-You don’t need to struggle with food, hate your body or weight anymore.
+You don’t need to struggle with food anymore, or hate your body and weight.

 1. Don’t skip meals